 A tidy picture of simplicity sat in front of me.
 A study lamp stood on one corner of a heavily lacquered wooden desk along with the obligatory dictionary and thesaurus.
 Offsetting the light in the opposite desk corner, was a radio.
 The rectangular plastic box was one of my most prized possessions given to me during an earlier holiday period.
 Its blackness demanded attention since the rest of the room was quite drab if honestly described; modest if the color of the lighter tan walls were added.
 The radio’s presence also served as a primary companion for an only child who sometimes needed to hear voices of people other than his parents.

 I was atypical of a mid 60’s teenager with a radio in their room.
-There was never a moment where a parent needed to bellow, “Turn your radio down!”, while the Moody Blues, The Rascals or Jim Morrison were playing, and most enjoyed with the volume up.
-My radio strayed from the music scene of the FM band to the to the baseball and basketball games being broadcast on the AM side of the airwaves universe.
+There was never a moment where a parent needed to bellow, “Turn your radio down!”, while the Moody Blues, The Rascals or Jim Morrison were playing…most enjoyed though with the volume up.
+My radio strayed from the music scene of the FM band to the to the baseball and basketball games being broadcast on the AM side of the airwave universe.
 The secretive affair that didn’t necessitate increased volume.
-The only requirement was other contents in my desk and opening my imagination to connect to a larger world.
+The only requirement was other contents in my desk that allowed my imagination to connect to a larger world.